liaperc/RubricGoogleExtension/README.md

 ## How to set up the extension
-#### 1. Instalation
+#### 1. Installation
 You will need to install the extension from github.
 Then you will go to <u>chrome://extensions</u>, enable developer mode on the top right, and click load unpacked.
-Then navigate to where you stored the git download.
+Then navigate to where you stored the git download and load the "dist" file.

 #### 2. Google Cloud Requirements
 To run the chrome extension properly, please contact me so I can add you as a tester to google cloud.
 This is only necessary because I have yet to publish/verify the extension.